 The Asian Hornet, Vespa velutina, is a native species of Asia which was inadvertently introduced to South France in 2004.
 It has spread rapidly since then and is now widespread in France, Germany and the Iberian peninsula.
 It has reached the Channel Islands, where a campaign to find and destroy its nests is currently being waged.
-There have been 14 sightings in the UK since 2016, including 9 in 2018 of which 2 were in Hampshire.
-The first sighting in 2019 was on 3rd July in New Milton, Hampshire.
+There have been 23 confirmed sightings in the UK since 2016 up to the end of 2022, and there have been reports of sightings in 2023, at least one confirmed, in Dorset in the Christchurch area.

 Asian Hornet is a voracious predator of other insects, feeding on the protein in their thorax, and is a danger to our native insects in general, and to honey bees in particular.
 Colonies of honey bees represent a particularly attractive food source to Asian Hornet, and can be rapidly destroyed by this predation.